Star Wars welcomes a new group of elite pilots: the Starlight Squadron

 A new group of hot-shot pilots will debut in the Star Wars universe this January; they're called the Starlight Squadron.

-Mentioned in passing by Leia Organa in the Marvel Comics' recent Star Wars #6 comic book, the group will make their debut in the upcoming Star Wars #10.
+Mentioned in passing by Leia Organa in the Marvel Comics' recent Star Wars #6 comic book, the group will make their debut in the upcoming Star Wars #10 (as revealed in Marvel Comics' January 2021 solicitations).
 This volume of the comic is set between the events of Empire Strikes Back and Return of the Jedi.

 "The Rebels attempt to create a new communications code that the Empire will never be able to crack, in hopes that they might be able to safely reunite their scattered fleet and rejoin the fight.
 However, the code has a cost, one that Lando Calrissian is not willing to pay!" reads Marvel's solicitation for Star Wars #10.
 "Meanwhile, Starlight Squadron, the group of elite pilots tasked with finding the scattered divisions of the fleet, heads out on its first deadly mission."